Social media is no joke, even if it runs on humor. Getting it right takes planning, knowhow and a solid strategy – just like all other marketing.

 If blockchain technology was personified, right now it’d be a rebellious teenager vaping in the bathroom and telling the “grownups” that they’re wrong about everything, and how when they grow up they’ll change the world.

 Earlier this year, Corey Doctorow wrote an interesting op-ed on disruption for Locus.
 This got us thinking about the creation, politicization and eventual demonization of buzzwords in business.
 The most interesting notion was how Doctorow dismantles the notion that somehow “disruptive” means “better” by looking at Uber and its ilk — specifically that while Uber may be “taxi 2.0”, it isn’t intrinsically better than taxi 1.0.
-It just has a different set of downsides, and as Uber moves towards its IPO, it’s getting more… taxi 1.0-ish.

 As the blockchain landscape continues to evolve, different countries are taking vastly different approaches to regulation.
 For example, China has placed an outright ban on cryptocurrencies and ICOs.
 In the US, there has long been talk of regulating digital currencies, but as yet no laws have been passed.